-The international student employability group (ISEG) was set up in 2020 in response to the research findings from the report Supporting International Graduate Employability Making Good on the Promise which recommended ‘establishing a cross-department working group or similar with responsibility for international student/graduate employability to support the delivery of the strategic approach’.
+The international student employability group (ISEG) was set up in 2020 in response to the research findings from a joint report on supporting international students, which recommended “establishing a cross-department working group or similar with responsibility for international student/graduate employability to support the delivery of the strategic approach”.

 - AGCAS Internationalisation Task Group